Hierarchical fragmentation of regular islands in a discontinuous nontwist map: The ESNM on a larger cylinder

 Most importantly, the unusual fragmentation observed in the discontinuous case is no longer present.
 The successive magnifications of the islands show that the trajectories organize around smooth invariant curves, and the internal structure does not display the web-like pattern or the dense proliferation of gaps that characterized the fragmented phase space.
+Instead, the islands exhibit the conventional islands-around-islands hierarchy typical of continuous area-preserving maps.
 The different panels illustrate that, although the number and arrangement of island chains depend on the rational value of $m$, their qualitative structure remains regular across all cases shown.
 Increasing the denominator $q$ leads to a replication of island chains along the angular direction, but does not induce internal fragmentation.
-This behavior is consistent with the restoration of continuity in the map and indicates that the fragmentation observed previously is not an intrinsic feature of nontwist dynamics alone.
+This behavior is consistent with the restoration of continuity on the cylinder and indicates that the fragmentation observed previously is not an intrinsic feature of nontwist dynamics alone.

-These observations support the interpretation that the hierarchical fragmentation of islands reported in the original formulation arises from the discontinuity introduced by non-integer $m$, rather than from the nontwist character of the map itself.
+These observations support the interpretation that the hierarchical fragmentation of islands reported in the original formulation arises from the interaction between the discontinuity line and island chains centered on it, rather than from the nontwist character of the map itself.
 When the same functional form is embedded in a continuous dynamical system on a larger cylinder, the regular islands persist as coherent structures, and the phase space resembles that of conventional continuous, two-dimensional, area-preserving maps.